MicrosoftDocs/windows-powershell-docs/docset/windows/tls/disable-tlsecccurve.md

 ```

 ## DESCRIPTION
-This Command disables the TLS ECC Curve.
+This Command disables the Elliptic Curve Cryptography (ECC) cipher suites available for TLS(Transport Layer Security) for a computer.

 ## EXAMPLES